gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getparentindex.md

 ## OctreeNodeChunk.getParentIndex() method

-Gets the index of the parent node
+Compute the parent index in the previous chunk for a given child index.

 **Signature:**